 Drivers have their eyes off the road for an average of 5 seconds at a time while texting, according to NHTSA, which is enough time at 55 mph for the vehicle to travel a distance of 403.33 feet – a greater length than a football field.
 The agency warns that drivers under the age of 25 are at greatest risk, because they are two to three times more likely than older drivers to send emails or text messages while driving.

 If a driver of any age who was texting while driving caused a traffic crash in which you were seriously injured, you may be entitled to a claim for compensation for your medical expenses, lost wages, property damage, and other losses.
-Binghamton injury lawyer Scott C. Gottlieb offers a free case consultation.
-Contact our firm to get started taking action to hold the negligent driver accountable.
+New York texting and driving lawyer Scott C. Gottlieb offers a free case consultation.
+Contact our Binghamton law firm to get started taking action to hold the negligent driver accountable.